markmoxon/lander-source-code-acorn-archimedes/README.md

 ### Windows

-For Windows users, there is a batch file called `make.bat` to which you can pass one of the build targets above.
-Before this will work, you should edit the batch file and change the values of the `VASM` and `PYTHON` variables to point to the locations of your `vasmarm_std.exe` and `python.exe` executables (you need the vasmarm_std executable).
+For Windows users, there is a batch file called `make.bat` that builds the project.
+Before this will work, you should edit the batch file and change the values of the `VASM` and `PYTHON` variables to point to the locations of your `vasmarm_std.exe` and `python.exe` executables (you need the `vasmarm_std` executable).
 You also need to change directory to the repository folder (i.e. the same folder as `make.bat`).

 All being well, entering the following into a command window: